BitcoinDesign/Guide/guide/glossary.md

    height = 400
 %}

-The act of choosing which coins (really unspent outputs (UTXOs)) to forward to another address in a transaction.
-Wallet can automatically choose these, but sometimes users may want to manually choose coins to send.
+The act of choosing which coins (really unspent outputs, or UTXOs) to forward to another address in a transaction.
+Wallet-applications can automatically choose the coins to use, but there are scenarios when users may want to manually choose what coins to send.

 Fees are based on transaction size, which is based on the number of outputs included.
 So choosing fewer outputs can reduce fees.